A Streetcar Named Desire

-A Streetcar Named Desire is a play written by Tennessee Williams and first performed on Broadway on December 3, 1947.
-The play dramatizes the experiences of Blanche DuBois, a former Southern belle who, after encountering a series of personal losses, leaves her once-prosperous situation to move into a shabby apartment in New Orleans rented by her younger sister Stella and brother-in-law Stanley.
+A Streetcar Named Desire is a play written by Tennessee Williams which was first performed on Broadway on December 3, 1947.
+The play dramatizes the experiences of Blanche DuBois, a former Southern belle who, after encountering a series of personal losses, leaves her once-prosperous situation to move into a shabby apartment in the French Quarter of New Orleans rented by her younger sister Stella Kowalski and brother-in-law Stanley Kowalski.

-A Streetcar Named Desire is one of the most critically acclaimed plays of the 20th century and Williams's most popular work.
-It still ranks among his most performed plays, and has inspired many adaptations in other forms, notably a critically acclaimed film that was released in 1951.
+A Streetcar Named Desire is one of Williams' most influential plays.
+It still ranks among his most performed and has inspired many adaptations in other forms, most notably a 1951 film adaptation directed by Elia Kazan.

 Name

-Blanche is mentioned in the play as arriving at Stella's apartment by riding in a streetcar on the Desire streetcar line.
-Tennessee Williams was living in an apartment on Toulouse Street in New Orleans' French Quarter when he wrote A Streetcar Named Desire.
-The old Desire streetcar line ran only a half-block away.
+Blanche arrives at Stella's apartment by riding in a streetcar on the Desire streetcar line.
+Tennessee Williams was living in an apartment on Toulouse Street in the French Quarter of New Orleans when he wrote A Streetcar Named Desire.
+The Desire streetcar line ran only a half-block away.

-In the 1951 film, Blanche is shown riding the car.
-In the interim between writing the play and shooting the film, though, the line was converted into a bus service (1948), and the production team had to seek permission from the authorities to hire out a streetcar with the "Desire" name on it.